UniverseOpSys/Bang/README.md

 Creating a Node dispatch loop.
 Null for starters.

+No subsystem I've seen latelely with the internet fails to be mapable immediately and naturally to UOS.
+If it is meaningful to name a URL that's the space you will open up to interact with somehow.

 Babylonians invented zero.
 Let's give it meaning once and for all.

 This isn't a bad room to think in aloud.
 I commit to posterity that everything about the room will remain free and open.
 If courteous.